yqmt8708/CLI-Number-Baseball/README.md

 A command-line Number Baseball game originally known as Bulls and Cows built with **F# / .NET 10**.

-The enemy generates a unique 3-digit number, and the user tries to guess the secret number using strike and ball hints.
+The enemy generates a 3-digit number with unique digits, and you try to guess it using strike and ball hints.

 ---